Blocked and Reported: Critical response

 Eric Zorn of the Chicago Tribune said that Blocked and Reported was one of his "new favorite podcasts" and that Herzog and Singal had "great podcast chemistry", though he cautioned that the hosts' "breezy banter and commitment to defending heterodox thinkers across the political spectrum will not appeal to everyone."
 George Fenwick, in Stuff, praised Singal and Herzog's "clever and accessible" analysis of internet controversies, calling the podcast a "balm" for the chaos of online arguments.
 The Times columnist James Marriott wrote that Blocked and Reported "provides exhaustive coverage of the latest culture wars scandals", with "a good-humoured, common-sense and often entertainingly exasperated perspective."

 Elizabeth Nolan Brown of Reason said that Blocked and Reported "spares nothing in ridiculing online controversies around gender, sexism, racism, and other heated issues but avoids the pitfall of simply gawking at dumpster fires.
 It also doesn't let any political tribe off the hook."
 In The Spectator, Robert Jackman called the podcast "a safe space for conscientious liberals" who are skeptical of "the dangerous excesses of identity politics".

 Subscriptions and revenue

 As of June 2020, Blocked and Reported had over 1,400 subscribers and was earning more than $8,000 monthly.
 By May 2021, this figure had risen to more than 5,000 subscribers.
 In February 2023, Press Gazette placed Blocked and Reported among the top 27 highest-earning Substack newsletters, estimating that the podcast was earning at least $550,000 annually.
-In 2024, the podcast was part of a Substack pilot program to help connect creators with advertisers in which Substack provided the hosts with ads to read during the show.
+As of March 2026, the podcast has over 82,000 subscribers.